PART III – Holiday Gift Guide: 14 MORE Gifts that Car enthusiasts and Track Day people actually want.

 11: Support your friend in the industry: $-$$$$ Any range

 The more time you spend at the track, the more great entrepreneurs you will meet.
 Some people’s careers are based solely in the Motorsports Industry, some have Motorsports related side hustles, and others work for themselves in unrelated fields.
-Remember these people: Especially after a year that has hit many in the small-business sector especially hard.
+Remember these people: Especially after a few years that have hit many in the small-business sector especially hard.

 Ask around when you’re looking for parts or services, chances are: Your local club has some people that can help you out, whether you’re looking for a Carbon Fiber Wing or a nice scented candle.